 WHAT’S IN THE

-The March 2020 issue includes articles written by authors drawn from leading universities and research institutions across Australia, the US, Canada and New Zealand.
+The June 2020 issue includes articles written by authors drawn from leading universities and research institutions across Australia, the US, China, Thailand and New Zealand.

 The current journal editors are a stellar all-female team led by Associate Professor Catherine Althaus FIPAA (VIC) as Editor-in-Chief.
 The other editors in the team are Professor Janine O’Flynn FIPAA, FIPAA (VIC), Professor Helen Dickinson FIPAA (VIC) and Ms Maria Katsonis FIPAA (VIC).